Query any HTML table with PRQL

 ext4 Yes Yes Yes, optional Yes No Yes

-The Q? button over upper-left corner activates the extension.
+The button over upper-left corner activates the extension.
 Upon activation, column names are renamed to snake_case and a PRQL prompt appears.
 Try writing the following there and see what happens!

 from t0